teuben/teunix/docs/astronomy-on-ubuntu.md

 Unix stores a lot of application defaults and setup files in files (and directories) that are hidden from view by starting the filename with a . ; hence the name dotfiles.

-Dotfile appear to be quite a cottage industry.
+Dotfile management appears to be quite a cottage industry.
 Searching in github for dotfiles gives you over 100 thousands repositories.
 Seriously?
 Talk about reinventing the multiverse.
 But if you setup your Unix accounts regularly,